-- 1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
-Parents or eligible students should submit to the school principal or appropriate school official a written request that identifies the records they wish to inspect.
-The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
-The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+1. The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
+Parents or eligible students should submit to the school principal or

+2. The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.